kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

    only be referenced by devices.

 1. The `DeviceCounterConsumption` field defines a list of named `DeviceCounterConsumptionMixin`s.
-These define counters that can be used to extend the counter consumption defined explicitly in `DeviceCounterConsumption` in the `ConsumesCounters` list on `Device`.
+These define the pattern of consumption of counters, distinct from the specific underlying counter set from which they are being consumed.
 The `CounterSet` from which the counters will be consumed is not specified in the `DeviceCounterConsumptionMixin`, but rather provided when the mixin is referenced from the device.

 The mixins are referenced using the same pattern in all three places.
 The field is named `Includes` and will contain a list of references to the mixins.
-Rather than representing the references as a list of strings, there is a list of type `<SomeType>MixinRef` which has a `Name` field.
-This enables adding additional values to the reference in the future.
+The mixins are applied in the order listed, meaning that later mixins will overwrite earlier ones in case of conflicts.
+Properties set directly on the `CounterSet`, `Device` or `DeviceCounterConsumption` will always override mixins.

-1. The `Includes` field on `CounterSet` is a list of `CounterSetMixinRef`s.
-This can reference mixins defined in the `CounterSet` field on the `ResourceSliceMixins`.
+1. The `Includes` field on `CounterSet` is a list of references to mixins defined in the `CounterSet` field on the `ResourceSliceMixins`.

-1. The `Includes` field on `Device` is a list of of `DeviceMixinRef`s.
-This can reference mixins defined in the `Device` field on the `ResourceSliceMixins`.
+1. The `Includes` field on `Device` is a list of references to mixins defined in the `Device` field on the `ResourceSliceMixins`.

-1. The `Includes` field on `DeviceCounterConsumption` is a list of `DeviceCounterConsumptionMixinRef`s.
-This can reference mixins defined in the `DeviceCounterConsumption` field on the `ResourceSliceMixins`.
+1. The `Includes` field on `DeviceCounterConsumption` is a list of references to mixins defined in the `DeviceCounterConsumption` field on the `ResourceSliceMixins`.

 With these changes, attributes, capacity, and counters that are shared across devices or counter sets can be split out into mixins, thereby reducing